WanderingPenwing/Red-Gate/pages/tools.md

 [pdf.penwing.org](https://pdf.penwing.org)

-Disclaimer : a pdf is compiled so it cannot be "edited" per say, only scanned, and recompiled
+Disclaimer : a pdf is compiled so it cannot be *edited* per say, only scanned, and recompiled

-You may know the pdf editor [I love PDF](https://www.ilovepdf.com/), the service I host ([Stirling](https://github.com/Stirling-Tools/Stirling-PDF)) is roughly the same, but with a bit more capabilities.
+You may know the pdf editor [I love PDF](https://www.ilovepdf.com/), the service I host ([Stirling](https://github.com/Stirling-Tools/Stirling-PDF)) is roughly the same, but with a bit more *capabilities*.
 For example you can chain together different modifications like :

 scan to pdf - merge pdf - page number - compress - lock